-Authorization may be defined as "[t]he process of verifying that a requested action or service is approved for a specific entity" NIST.
+Authorization may be defined as "the process of verifying that a requested action or service is approved for a specific entity" (NIST).
 Authorization is distinct from authentication which is the process of verifying an entity's identity.
 When designing and developing a software solution, it is important to keep these distinctions in mind.
 A user who has been authenticated (perhaps by providing a username and password) is often not authorized to access every resource and perform every action that is technically possible through a system.
-For example, a web app may have both regular users and admins, with the admins being able to perform actions the average user is not privileged to do so, even though have been authenticated.
+For example, a web app may have both regular users and admins, with the admins being able to perform actions the average user is not privileged to do so, even though they have been authenticated.
 Additionally, authentication is not always required for accessing resources; an unauthenticated user may be authorized to access certain public resources, such as an image or login page, or even an entire web app.

 The objective of this cheat sheet is to assist developers in implementing authorization logic that is robust, appropriate to the app's business context, maintainable, and scalable.
 The guidance provided in this cheat sheet should be applicable to all phases of the development lifecycle and flexible enough to meet the needs of diverse development environments.

 Flaws related to authorization logic are a notable concern for web apps.
-Broken Access Control was ranked as the fifth most concerning web security vulnerability in OWASP's 2017 Top 10 and asserted to have a "High" likelihood of exploit by MITRE's CWE program.
-Furthermore, according to Veracode's State of Software Vol. 10, Access Control was among the more common of OWASP's Top 10 to be involved in exploits and security incidents despite being among the least prevalent of those examined.
+Broken Access Control was ranked as the most concerning web security vulnerability in OWASP's 2021 Top 10 and asserted to have a "High" likelihood of exploit by MITRE's CWE program.
+Furthermore, according to Veracode's State of Software Vol. 10, Access Control was among the more common of OWASP's Top 10 risks to be involved in exploits and security incidents despite being among the least prevalent of those examined.

 The potential impact resulting from exploitation of authorization flaws is highly variable, both in form and severity.
 Attackers may be able read, create, modify, or delete resources that were meant to be protected (thus jeopardizing their confidentiality, integrity, and/or availability); however, the actual impact of such actions is necessarily linked to the criticality and sensitivity of the compromised resources.
 Thus, the business cost of a successfully exploited authorization flaw can range from very low to extremely high.

 Both entirely unauthenticated outsiders and authenticated (but not necessarily authorized) users can take advantage of authorization weaknesses.
 Although honest mistakes or carelessness on the part of non-malicious entities may enable authorization bypasses, malicious intent is typically required for access control threats to be fully realized.
 Horizontal privilege elevation (i.e. being able to access another user's resources) is an especially common weakness that an authenticated user may be able to take advantage of.
-Faults related to authorization control can allow malicious insiders and outsiders alike to view, modify, or delete sensitive resources of all forms (databases records, static files, PII, etc.) or perform actions, such as creating a new account or initiating a costly order, that they should not be privileged to do.
+Faults related to authorization control can allow malicious insiders and outsiders alike to view, modify, or delete sensitive resources of all forms (databases records, static files, personally identifiable information (PII), etc.) or perform actions, such as creating a new account or initiating a costly order, that they should not be privileged to do.
 Furthermore, if logging related to access control is not properly set-up, such authorization violations may go undetected or a least remain unattributable to a particular individual or group.

 Enforce Least Privileges¶